danvim/COMP4901L/assgn4/Writeup.md

 #### 1.4.2 Nostrils error

 In using photometric stereo, we are making an assumption of no shadow, however nostrils have shadow.
-We can calculate albedo of nostrils using only photos that do not generate shadow around nostrils
+We can calculate albedo of nostrils using only photos that do not generate shadow around nostrils.

 #### 1.4.3 Stereo recover